Marin Blog · Dining in Marin Collection

 West Marin Food and Farm Tours offers visitors a chance to go behind the scenes, meet the makers, and ask questions.
 Explore Marin’s historical roots in the dairy industry on a Cheese Lover’s Tour, or get up close to the freshest seafood in California on an Oyster Lover’s Tour.

-Founder Elizabeth Ann Hill is a certified natural chef and University of California master gardener; she also has a master’s degree in education, which today helps her proctor several farm tours focused on specific areas of Marin’s food scene.
+Owner Alexandra Fox is a certified natural chef and has a decade worth of working expeerience in the organic food industry; she also has a MBA in Sustainable Enterprise which today helps her proctor several farm tours focused on specific areas of Marin’s food scene.

 Visitors can customize their tour, or pick one that fits their particular palate.
 All tours have a flat rate per person, and most include lunch and several tastings at various points throughout the trip.

 Set on the pastoral farmlands of the Giacomini family dairy, The Fork at Point Reyes is focused on combining education and entertainment for guests seeking good food, wide-open spaces and educational experiences to really sink their teeth into.